Ostrec: Culture

-Ostrec has traditionally and exclusively been populated by Ghegs, a northern subgroup of Albanians and speak the Gheg Albanian dialect, similar to the Matjan and Dibran Geg subdialects.
+Ostrec has traditionally and exclusively been populated by Ghegs, a northern subgroup of Albanians and speak the Gheg Albanian dialect, similar to the Matjan and Dibran Geg subdialects, while the surrounding Albanian villages around Pelister Mountain are mostly Tosk-speaking.

 Demographics

 Erekovci is attested in the Ottoman defter of 1467/68 as a village in the vilayet of Manastir.
 The inhabitants attested largely bore Albanian anthroponyms, such as Leko Arbanash, None Arbanash, Gon son of Tanush etc.

 Due to emigration in the 1960-1970s, a sizable diaspora from the village exists in the mainly Western Suburbs of Melbourne, Australia.

 As of the 2021 census, Ostrec had 161 residents with the following ethnic composition: